segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/selligent/index.md

 6. Click **Save**.

 7. In Segment, click into your Selligent Source in `segment.com/<your-workspace>/sources`.
-From there you’ll be able to add Destinations where you want to see email events.
+From there you'll be able to add Destinations where you want to see email events.

-That’s it!
+That's it!
 As you send emails, events will now be sent to your destinations and automatically loaded into any warehouses you have enabled.

 ## Components